 Smith Family Farms in Brentwood

 If you are looking to pay one price ($13.50 per person, under two are free) to experience all the fun a pumpkin patch has to offer and take home a pumpkin of your choosing, Smith Family Farms is the place for you.

 Smith Family Farms in Brentwood is known for its heirloom tomatoes, peppers, and stonefruit, but come October, they are in the pumpkin patch business.
 There is a corn maze, live music, and farm animals, to enjoy in addition to the pumpkin patch.

-Note: This farm only accepts cash or check.
+Note: This farm only accepts cash or check and no pets allowed.
 There are lots of great places to take fall family photos on the property.

 4350 Sellers Ave Brentwood